karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

 Experience) for new contributors:

-1. Optimize for contributions from web clients such as the GitHub web client
+1. Optimize for contributions from web clients such as the GitHub web interface
-   - avoid requiring a local dev environment including code execution in a terminal, also for tests
+   - avoid requiring a full local dev environment or terminal execution, also for changes to tests
-2. Optimize for contributions from AI tools
+2. Optimize for AI-assisted contributions
-   - describe the project's style and instructions for LLMs (Large Language Models) in standard locations such as `.vscode/copilot-instructions.md` or `.cursor/rules/*.mdc`
+   - describe the project's style and provide instructions for LLMs in standard locations like `.vscode/copilot-instructions.md` or `.cursor/rules/*.mdc`
-3. Simplify docs and make them easier to understand for a wide audience
+3. Simplify documentation and make it easier to understand for a wide audience
    - avoid jargon
-   - prioritize clarity over purity / brevity: short explanations are often not enough for a wide audience
+   - prioritize clarity over purity / brevity — short
+     explanations are often not enough for a wide audience
-   - don't avoid repetition: repetition can improve speed of navigating and understanding docs
+   - don't avoid repetition — it can helps with navigation and comprehension
-   - embed running examples and playgrounds in the docs
+   - embed runnable examples and playgrounds in the docs
-4. Provide a bug reproduction template to reduce effort of reporting bugs
+4. Provide a bug reproduction template
    - example: [Next.js repro
      template](https://codesandbox.io/p/devbox/github/vercel/next.js/tree/canary/examples/reproduction-template)
    - example: [Reproduction Template of ESLint